Back to blog

-Even infinitely smart models need to be told what to do, what they're allowed to do, and what your business looks like.
-That's not a model problem.
-It's a configuration problem.
+Even infinitely smart models need methodology, access, knowledge, guardrails, and presentation.
+That's not a model problem — it's a configuration problem.

 The thin wrapper graveyard